Series reversion for electrical impedance tomography with modeling errors: Numerical experiments

 The second experiment mimics the simplistic convergence test of \cite[Section~7.2]{garde2021series} in our three-dimensional setting with a high-dimensional unknown and modeling errors.
 The following computations are performed for cases C1 and C5.
 A single target parameter vector, say, $\hat{\upsilon}$ is drawn from the prior distribution defined on the left-hand side of the appropriate row in Table~\ref{tab:experiment1setups}, and the actual target is then formed via scaling as $\upsilon = s \hat{\upsilon}$ for some $s \in [0.2,10]$.
 The reconstructions by the considered five methods are computed according to the specifications of the considered case in Table~\ref{tab:experiment1setups}, but with the standard deviations of the domain log-conductivity and the contact log-conductance, $\gamma_\kappa$ and $\gamma_\rho$, scaled by the utilized $s$.\footnote{Recall that the noise level depends on the size of the absolute data (cf.~\eqref{eq:noise_model}), so it does not go to zero as a function of $s$.} This procedure is repeated for multiple values of $s \in [0.2,10]$, and the absolute indicators ${\rm Res}$ and ${\rm Err}$ are computed for each of them.
 Note that the considered scaling range covers multiple orders of magnitude in terms of the domain conductivity and the contact conductances due to the employed logarithmic parametrizations.

 Figure~\ref{fig:exp2} illustrates the performance indicators ${\rm Res}$ and ${\rm Err}$ as functions of the scaling parameter $s$ for both cases C1 and C5.
 In all subimages of Figure~\ref{fig:exp2}, the range of $s$ is restricted to a subinterval of $[0.2,10]$ to exclude uninteresting settings where the reconstruction methods essentially fail.
-Not surprisingly, we immediately notice a stark reduction in performance compared to the results to \cite[Example~7.2]{garde2021series}.
+Comparing the results to \cite[Example~7.2]{garde2021series}, we immediately observe a significant (relative) performance degradation with the higher order series reversions.
+The worse performance probably results from our experiment setup being significantly more complicated than in the earlier article.

 Let us first digest the `inverse crime case' C1.
 The top left image in Figure~\ref{fig:exp2} indicates that the first order series reversion, or a single regularized linearization, demonstrates approximately quadratic convergence in ${\rm Res}$ up to a scaling factor of the order $s=0.5$, below which the additive noise, which is proportional to the absolute measurement data (cf.~\eqref{eq:noise_model}), presumably starts to dominate and prohibits further convergence.
 The other reconstruction methods exhibit higher orders of convergence in ${\rm Res}$, but understandably they are also unable to converge beneath the noise level that is essentially independent of $s$.
 On the other hand, the bottom left image in Figure~\ref{fig:exp2} shows that the higher order series reversion methods and two- and three-step linearizations clearly demonstrate initial higher orders of convergence in the domain log-conductivity reconstruction error ${\rm Err}$, but all of them eventually settle with the same low order of convergence as a single regularized linearization